edgi-govdata-archiving/DataRescueTEMPLATE/README.md

 * **Review the [Code of Conduct](https://docs.google.com/document/d/1bmMTOCgzZslkQwy03NoqX4pEFFDFyMoEQDro7h35E7c/edit)**
 * **Join the Slack: http://archivers-slack.herokuapp.com, and the #nyc channel**
-* **Familiarize yourself with the four tracks, and think ahead about which you would join:**
+* **Familiarize yourself with the four tracks, and think about which you would join:**
   * 1) Web archiving, 2) Data archiving, 3) Storytelling, 4) Onward
 * **On the day of the event, go in person to where your track is gathering** (*FYI* Onward might not convene until the afternoon)